 The problem?
 Local-food advocates say the requirements are too difficult and costly for small farmers to meet.
-A complex process

 A 33-page document called “Applying for a Federal Grant of Inspection For Meat and Poultry Establishments” (which refers the reader to several more external pages of federal code) outlines a multi-tiered, seven-step process.
 It includes creating written plans that outline food safety and sanitation procedures, called the Standard Operating Procedure for Sanitation and the Hazard Analysis Critical Control Point plans.

 “If you’re going to apply for a grant of inspection through FSIS/USDA, there are a number of guideless to meet their standards to be inspected—everything from where the wastewater goes, to what you do with the bird feathers, all the way into proper lighting and cleanable surfaces,” says Brian Sapp, manager of a nearly complete, million-dollar poultry processing plant at White Oak Pastures in Bluffton. “[Just] developing a HACCP plan, getting it approved, and coming up all with the documentation, that could take 40 to 50 hours for somebody who knows about HACCP.
 Your average everyday farmer, it would probably be impossible without help.”

 Sapp estimates that constructing a 20,000-bird-a-year plant to meet federal inspection standards would cost between $500,000 and $700,000.
 To clear a profit, “You’re talking at least 10 years,” he says.